rameezk/blog-old/content/posts/2021-05-03--per-project-packages-using-nix-and-direnv/index.md

 Nix and direnv provide a very convenient method of keeping your project specific packages away from your system packages as well as providing enough autonomous convenience to "get out of your way".
 I use this methodology in a bunch of projects and it works really well.

-It's worth mentioning [devshell](https://github.com/numtide/devshell), a project build specifically around this type of tooling.
-It provides a framework like experience describing this time of set up.
-Worth checking out!
+It's worth mentioning [devshell](https://github.com/numtide/devshell), a project built specifically around this type of tooling.
+It provides a framework like experience describing this type of set up.
+It's worth checking out.

 Till next time.